 - Import/Upload domaincert.pem and key.pem in the Admin Dashboard under Settings / Hostname / Custom TLS Configuration

-- Note that the check in Replicated will say the certificate is signed by an unknown CA. Ignore this error!
+- Note that the Replicated will say the certificate is signed by an unknown CA. Ignore this error!

 - Import/Upload cacert.pem in the Admin Dashboard under Settings / Trusted Certificates

 - Save and Apply settings (This restarts the application impacting user access for a few minutes)